 * weights until 2015: 5 oz and 1 oz

-The obverse side shows a centered image of the "Hall of Prayer for Good Harvests" that is located inside the Temple of Heaven in Beijing.
+The obverse side of each Chinese Silver Panda coin shows a centered image of the "Hall of Prayer for Good Harvests" that is located inside the Temple of Heaven in Beijing.
 From the Ming dynasty on, Chinese emperors prayed there every year in early spring for abundant harvests and national prosperity.
-"People’s Republic of China" is written in Chinese along the upper edge of the coins and the year of issue appears at the bottom underneath the image.
+The words "People’s Republic of China" are written in Chinese along the upper edge of the Silver Panda coins and the year of issue appears at the bottom underneath the image.

-Between 1990 and 2001, there existed two variations of the coins regarding the size of the year of issue.
-That date was engraved a bit larger and thicker on the Silver Pandas that were minted by the Shanghai branch of the China Mint during this time.
+Between 1990 and 2001, there existed two variations of the coins regarding the size of the engraved year of issue.
+That date was engraved a bit larger and thicker on the Silver Panda version that was minted by the Shanghai branch of the China Mint during this time.
 Coins on which the year of mintage appears smaller and thinner were produced by the Shenyang branch of the China Mint.

 The outer ring that encircles the Temple of Heaven image appears on the coins since 1992.
 Since 2000, that ring appears frosted.
 The Chinese characters and date of mintage appeared raised on that year's issue.
 Since 2001, the characters and numbers are incused (sunk into) the obverse side's surface.
 The obverse side last underwent a minor change in 2016 when the year of mintage was moved closer to the coin's edge.

-The reverse side of the Chinese Silver Panda coins shows a representation of a giant panda (or a group of pandas).
+The reverse side of each Silver Panda coin shows a representation of a giant panda (or a group of pandas).
 The actual panda image on the reverse side of the coin changes annually.
 An exception to this rule are the years 2001 and 2002 that show the same panda design.
 The coin's face value, silver purity and weight appear on the reverse side as well.

-The 2015 Silver Panda doesn't show the weight and purity information though.
-On the 2016 coin, both info appear on the reverse again.
+The 2015 Chinese Silver Panda doesn't show the weight and purity information though.
+On the 2016 coin, both types of information appear on the reverse again.
 However, the coin's weight is denominated according to the metric system since then.

-The Silver Panda coins were first minted in 1983 as proof coins out of 90% fine silver.
+The Chinese Panda silver coin was first minted in 1983 but only in a proof version out of 90% fine silver.
 From 1983 to 1985, 10,000 such proof coins with a weight of 27 gram were produced in each year.